ComposableFi/composable/frame/staking-rewards/README.md

 ### Compounding

-If fNFT has staked asset as reward asset, it should be first in list of assets.
+If fNFT has staked asset as reward asset, it is subject to compounding.

 Reward is staked too and increases users' share to earn more reward.